CircuitVerse/CircuitVerseDocs/docs/outputs.md

 A common use of the seven segment display is to display an integer from 1 to 9.
 You could manually use AND and OR gates to accomplish this, but there is a much easier way!
 Go to tools > combinational analysis to create a truth table that will allow you to simply input the binary equivalent of the integer you want to display and have the generated circuit display it for you.
 For a more complete explanation of how to do this, take a look at [this video](https://www.youtube.com/watch?v=EqxCBW0lMVQ).

-The seven segment display is quite simlar to the hex display, but the fact that it takes 8 bit input rather than 4 bit input makes it siginficantly more customizable.
+The seven segment display is quite similar to the hex display, but the fact that it takes 8 bit input rather than 4 bit input makes it significantly more customizable.
 However, the larger input also makes it more complicated to work with.

 ## Sixteen Segment Display
 The sixteen segment display takes two inputs and a total of 17 bits: 16 bits in the top input and 1 bit in the bottom input.
 The each of the 16 bits applied to the top input correspond to a certain segment in the sixteen segment display.
 The single bit applied to the bottom input controls the decimal point.